niravdd/ArtSmoker/SPEC.md

 1. Discovers all Bedrock-supported regions from AWS
 2. Fetches per-image pricing from the AWS Pricing API
 3. Resets all `available_regions` to empty (prunes stale data)
-4. Scans each region — registers new text-to-image models (enabled=false), updates `available_regions` for existing models
+4. Scans each region — registers new text-to-image, video, and chat models, updates `available_regions` for existing models
+5. Discovers custom models via `ListCustomModels`, `ListImportedModels`, `ListCustomModelDeployments`, and `ListProvisionedModelThroughputs` — custom models inherit format family from their base model
-5. Disables models no longer found in any region
+6. Disables models no longer found in any region
+7. Backfills Bedrock metadata (input/output modalities, lifecycle, ARN, streaming support)

 This is the **only** operation that calls AWS discovery/pricing APIs.
 All other operations read from the cached registry file.

 **Model validation**: The `GenerationRequest.image_model` field is a plain string validated against registry keys at runtime — not limited to a fixed enum.
 Dynamically added models are accepted without code changes.

-**Frontend**: The model dropdowns in Image Studio and Video Studio are populated from `GET /api/admin/models/image-options` and `GET /api/admin/models/video-options` respectively on page load.
+**Frontend**: Model dropdowns are populated from the API on page load — `GET /api/admin/models/image-options` for Image Studio, `GET /api/admin/models/video-options` for Video Studio, and `GET /api/chat/models` for Chat Studio.
+LLM categories and post-processing use dropdown model pickers (not text fields) populated from discovered models.
 No hardcoded model lists in JavaScript.

+**Model Settings UI** (`ModelSettings.js`): A modal with 7 tabs organized by studio:
+- **Image Studio** — image generation models, regions, quality tiers, prompt limits, moderation strictness
+- **Video Studio** — video models, S3 bucket settings, regions, pricing
+- **Chat Studio** — discovered chat/LLM models with context window, vision support, pricing per 1K tokens
+- **Type Studio** — LLM model used for text layout generation
+- **Shared Studio** — cross-studio LLM categories (Fast/Complex/Fallback LLM, Voice), post-processing models
+- **Prompt Templates** — 14 editable LLM directive prompts organized by studio with two-level navigation
+- **Registry JSON** — raw JSON editor for the full model registry

+All sections are collapsible with Show All / Hide All toggles.
+Clicking "Model Settings" in any studio opens the modal to the relevant tab.
+The modal is 72rem wide.

 **Registry as single source of truth**: The application code contains **zero hardcoded model IDs, API parameters, or invocation templates**.
 Everything the system needs to invoke any Bedrock service — model IDs, regions, request body structures, prompt paths, negative prompt paths, mask paths, seed ranges, quality tiers, dimension modes, response parsing, pricing, and parameter constraints — is stored in `model_registry.json` and read at runtime.
 The format families define the complete API contract for each provider/service type, including a `parameters` spec with types, ranges, defaults, and descriptions for every configurable field.
 This means: